No one ‘treatment’ is the same …

 We offer a highly specialised clinical research and development clinic.
 Learn more

 The MIND Institute is dedicated to the provision of personal and professional development services.
-It is directed by Dr. Matthew Shorrock (Chartered Psychologist, Executive Coach and registered Psychotherapist), and Francesca Shorrock (qualified Counsellor, Life-Coach and Teacher).
+It is directed by Dr. Matthew Shorrock (Chartered Psychologist, Executive Coach and registered Psychotherapist), and Francesca Shorrock (qualified Counsellor, Life-Coach and Trainer).
 We offer native English-speaking services to expatriates and their families.
 Our services are culturally sensitive, and account the special challenges faced by the international community.

 As a leadership and management coach, Dr. Shorrock is specialised in supporting managers, entrepreneurs and leaders develop charisma, authenticity and executive presence.